 Sanne Group (Guernsey) Limited ("Sanne Guernsey") has been appointed as Administrator to the Company pursuant to the Administration Agreement.
-The Administrator will also act as Company Secretary and Cash Manager of the Company.
+The Administrator also acts as Company Secretary and Cash Manager of the Company.

 Sanne Guernsey is entitled to receive an annual fee equal to five basis points of the net asset value of the Group subject to a minimum amount of £85,000.
-Administration fees of £120,172 were incurred during the year (period ended 31 March 2016: £39,685).
-There were no administration fees outstanding as at 31 March 2017 and 31 March 2016.
+Administration fees of £229,343 were incurred during the year (2017: £120,172).
+There were no administration fees outstanding as at 31 March 2018 and 2017.

-Sanne Capital Markets Ireland Limited ("Sanne Ireland") has been appointed as Administrator to Basinghall and Tallis and is entitled to receive an annual fee for each entity of £45,000.
-Administration fees of £104,813 (including fees for additional work performed) were incurred during the year (period ended 31 March 2016: £53,082).
-There were no administration fees outstanding as at 31 March 2017 and 31 March 2016.
+Sanne Capital Markets Ireland Limited ("Sanne Ireland") has been appointed as Administrator to Basinghall, Tallis and Lambeth and is entitled to receive an annual fee for each entity of £45,000.
+Administration fees of £87,470 were incurred during the year (2017: £104,813 (including fees for additional work performed).
+There were no administration fees outstanding as at 31 March 2018 and 31 March 2017.